 With 'Learning Challenge Questions' like - Why is Usain Bolt so fast?
-Which came first the fruit or the blossom? - Science at Brockwell develops natural curiosity.
+Which came first: the fruit or the blossom? - Science at Brockwell develops natural curiosity.

-We believe that children learn best when they are actively and imaginatively involved in their own learning and this is reflected in our approach to the teaching of science.
-The programmes of study have an emphasis on experimental and investigative work.
+We believe that children learn best when they are actively and imaginatively involved and this is reflected in our approach to the teaching of science.
+The programmes of study include experimental and investigative work alongside knowledge acquisition.
 Children talk about and record their findings in appropriate ways.
 Each year, the children cover all the relevant attainment targets with opportunity to revisit them in the context of themes and cross-curricular links.
 Learning Challenge Curriculum, Science Directions, Rising Stars and topic specific resources form our key resources.